 What is Mechanical Spring?

-A Mechanical Spring is a device which can also be defined as an elastic or resilient member, whose main function is to deflect under the action of load and recovers it's original shape when the load is removed.
+A Mechanical Spring is a device that can also be defined as an elastic or resilient member, whose main function is to deflect under the action of load and recovers it’s original shape when the load is removed.
 It also used for storing energy.